aglee/AdventOfCode2020-app/AdventOfCode2020-app/Day10/Day10_Discussion.md

 Part 1 can be expressed as: in traversing the sorted array of numbers, how many jumps are 1's and how many are 3's?

 Part 2 can be expressed as: how many subsequences of the array are there such that any pair of consecutive elements differ by at most 3?
+(Btw in the past I've thought of "subsequences" as synonmous with "subarrays".
+It's only in recent years that I became aware of the more specific usage.)

 Key insights for Part 2: